 It may sound overly simple.
 And to be honest, it is.
 There is a lot that goes into the idea of collaborating with clients who want you to send them ordinary, unencrypted emails.
 While it is more than achievable and completely reasonable to do, you need to approach it with a good sense of how risk management works and with a good knowledge of the risks at play.

 For starters, you can check out our article, Clients Have the Right to Receive Unencrypted Emails Under HIPAA.
-The process is covered depthfully and thoroughly in Level I of our Digital Confidentiality Course Series.
+You can also get a lot of useful info from our courses on email, texting, and other client communications.